UR-SAL/SimpsonsDiversityIndex/README.md

 The code was written by Tim Wen and supervised by Kyle Redican.
 # Instructions
 The project tasks are coded via R. Necessary packages have already been included at the beginning of the code.
-The code is separated into two parts, for median household income SDI variable, please go to the MHI folder; for race and age SDI variable, please go to the Race and Age folder.
+The code is separated into two parts, for median household income SDI variable, please download the MHI file; for race and age SDI variable, please go to the race and age file.
-Note that you need a census API in order to download the data.
+Note that you need a census API for census data extraction.